ADFD/adfd/README.md

 This will be accessible then as attributes of `ContentContainer` objects.
 They can be accessed like `container.md.oldTopicId` or `container.md.allAuthors` (see [model.py](adfd/model.py) and [metadata.py](adfd/metadata.py)).

 With this mechanism completely arbitrary data can be set, but what is actually used is defined and documented in the `PageMetadata` class.

-## Redirection from board to website

-**NOT IMPLEMENTED YET**

-Many articles on the website originate from topics in the ADFD board.
-When the website is online, those topics should be masked by redirecting requests to the topic on the board to their corresponding static web page.

-Articles that should appear on the website often start as copies from the source.
-Therefore they need to know about their source (topicId of the source topic).
-For this the meta key `oldTopicId` should be set as part of the meta data.
-They all reside in [Inhalt (members only)](http://adfd.org/austausch/viewforum.php?f=54).
-If an article started its life explicitly as website article simply does not contain a link to it's source (all else being the same).

 ## Development